IBM ILOG CPLEX Solver

 The QCP and MIQCP solvers support second-order cone constraints, rotated second-order cone constraints, and more general convex quadratic constraints.

-Starting with CPLEX 12, parallel algorithms are included at no additional charge.
+Parallel algorithms are included at no additional charge.

 CPLEX Indicator Constraints